 Because each container uses a dedicated operating system, you can deploy applications that require conflicting software dependencies on the same host.
 Each container carries its own dependent software and manages its own interfaces, such as networking and file systems, so applications never need to compete for those assets.

 If you employ rolling upgrades between major releases of your application, you can continuously improve your applications without downtime and still maintain compatibility with the current release.

 You can also deploy and test a new version of an application alongside the existing version.
 Deploy the new application version in addition to the current version.
-If the container passes your tests, simply deploy more new containers remove the old ones.
+If the container passes your tests, simply deploy more new containers and remove the old ones.

 Since all the software dependencies for an application are resolved within the container itself, you can use a generic operating system on each host in your data center.
 You do not need to configure a specific operating system for each application host.
 When your data center needs more capacity, you can deploy another generic host system.

-Similarly, scaling containerize applications is simple.
+Similarly, scaling containerized applications is simple.
 OpenShift Container Platform offers a simple, standard way of scaling any containerized service.
 For example, if you build applications as a set of microservices rather than large, monolithic applications, you can scale the individual microservices individually to meet demand.
-This capability allows your to scale only the required services instead of the entire application, which can allow you to meet application demands while using minimal resources.
+This capability allows you to scale only the required services instead of the entire application, which can allow you to meet application demands while using minimal resources.

 OpenShift Container Platform provides enterprise-ready enhancements to Kubernetes, including the following enhancements: